ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 Tasks run: 1
 ```

+Note that we are still running at low resolution for testing, so this run completes very quickly.

 ### 2.2.3.
 Path Mapping

 You know the location of files on your workstation when submitting a Job to the orchestrater for your compute cluster,